-The key management personnel of the Pension Fund are the Members of the Pension Fund Panel and Pension Board, as detailed in the Pensions Fund annual report for 2022/23.
-There was a £1k (2022: £1k) remuneration for the Pension Board Chair.
+The key management personnel of the Pension Fund are the Members of the Pension Fund Panel and Pension Board, and the Strategic Director Resources.
+There was a £1k (£1k: 2022/23) remuneration for the Pension Board Chair.
 No remuneration is paid to other Members in relation to their duties.